 Twenty million scrip, cut three ways and then quartered.
 The offer left him little more than a million and a half.
 A chill gnawed at his neck, and he felt the blood running from his face.
 “I can’t do that,” he said.
 “That’s not enough for…”

 “What’s the matter?
 If you’re not confident that you can perform the task, then perhaps you should run away with your tail between your legs.
 You get a quarter, live or die.
 That’s the offer now.
 Take it or leave it.”

 A scalding heat ripped at Ethan’s eyes.
 He suppressed the blur, lest the rest of the men think him weaker than they already did.
 Perhaps he was not as good at negotiating as he had believed.
 For him, the bounty had gone from being more than he could ever want to a mere loosening of the shackles.
 But Sara’s life was on the line.
 Even if it was not enough to completely buy her freedom, and even if it would be the fight of his life, he had to try.
 “Very well,” he said.
 “I’m in.”
 Deep down, he knew that he was already dead.

 “Excellent.”
 Sergio’s grin made Ethan feel as worthless as a pile of excrement.
 “Then pick your weapons.
 We move out in two hours.”

 The room felt somehow colder than it had before.
 Ethan’s cowardice, however, had stoked the embers of the other men’s resolve.
-Like children on Boxing Day, the two leapt from their seats and proceeded excitedly to the crates of weapons.
+Like children on Christmas, the two leapt from their seats and proceeded excitedly to the crates of weapons.
 Nothing spurred courage like another’s weakness, Ethan figured, and that was more salt in the wound.